Manilla (money): Demise

 The Native Currency Proclamation of 1902 in Nigeria prohibited the import of manillas except with the permission of the High Commissioner.
 This was done to encourage the use of coined money.
 They were still in regular use however and constituted an administrative problem in the late 1940s.
 The Ibo tribe still used them prior to this and at Wukai a deep bowl of corn was considered equal to one large manilla and a cup-shaped receptacle filled with salt was worth one small manilla.
 Although manillas were legal tender, they floated against British and French West African currencies and the palm-oil trading companies manipulated their value to advantage during the market season.

 The British undertook a major recall dubbed "operation manilla" in 1948 to replace them with British West African currency.
 The campaign was largely successful and over 32 million pieces were bought up and resold as scrap.
 The manilla, a lingering reminder of the slave trade, ceased to be legal tender in British West Africa on April 1, 1949 after a six-month period of withdrawal.
 People were permitted to keep a maximum of 200 for ceremonies such as marriages and burials.
 Only Okpoho, Okombo and abi were officially recognised and they were 'bought in' at 3d., 1d. and a halfpenny respectively.
 32.5 million Okpoho, 250,000 okombo, and 50,000 abi were handed in and exchanged.
 A metal dealer in Europe purchased 2,460 tons of manillas, but the exercise still cost the taxpayer somewhere in the region of £284,000.

+The Bank of Biafra would feature a manilla on their, post 1968, five and ten shilling notes, and later coinage.